-Combining with other syllabuses
+Combining with Other Syllabi

-Candidates can take this syllabus alongside other Cambridge International syllabuses in a single exam series.
+Candidates can take this syllabus alongside other Cambridge International syllabi in a single exam series.
 The only exceptions are:

-- Cambridge IGCSE First Language English (0500) - Cambridge IGCSE English as a Second Language (0510) - Cambridge IGCSE (9-1) English as a Second Language (0993) - Cambridge IGCSE English as a Second Language (count-in oral) (0511) - Cambridge IGCSE (9-1) English as a Second Language (count-in oral) (0991) - Cambridge O Level English Language (1123) - syllabuses with the same title at the same level.
+- Cambridge IGCSE First Language English (0500) - Cambridge IGCSE English as a Second Language (Speaking Endorsement) (0510) - Cambridge IGCSE English as a Second Language (Count-in Speaking) (0511) - syllabi with the same title at the same level.

-Cambridge IGCSE, Cambridge IGCSE (9-1) and Cambridge O Level syllabuses are at the same level.
+Cambridge IGCSE and Cambridge IGCSE (9-1) syllabi are at the same level.

-Group awards: Cambridge ICE
+Group Awards: Cambridge ICE

 Cambridge ICE (International Certificate of Education) is a group award for Cambridge IGCSE.
-It allows schools to offer a broad and balanced curriculum by recognising the achievements of learners who pass exams in a range of different subjects.
+It allows schools to offer a broad and balanced curriculum by recognizing the achievements of learners who pass examinations in a range of different subjects.